lordhackalot/docker-images/Readme.md

-Docker images for deploy fluentd/worker on AWS
+Docker images for deploy Kibana on AWS